bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/AutochangerSupport.rst

 This is a potential source of data loss, because in normal operation, Bareos refuses to relabel an already labeled volume to be sure to not overwrite data that is still needed.
 If Bareos cannot read the volume label, this security mechanism does not work and you might label tapes already labeled accidentally.

-To solve this problem, the block size handling was changed in Bareos :index:`Version >= 14.2.0 <pair: bareos-14.2.0; Maximum Block Size>` in the following way:
+To solve this problem, the block size handling was changed in Bareos :sinceVersion:`14.2.0: Maximum Block Size` in the following way:

 -  The tape label block is always written in the standard 63k (64512) block size.